Lili Damita: Personal life

 According to her ex husband's memoir My Wicked, Wicked Ways, Damita was unstable and violent throughout the tumultuous relationship.
+She is portrayed by Barbara Hershey in the 1985 TV movie based on the book.

-She is portrayed by Barbara Hershey in the TV film My Wicked, Wicked Ways (1985) based on Flynn's autobiography.
-While living in Palm Beach, Florida, Damita married Allen Loomis in 1962, a retired Fort Dodge, Iowa, dairy product manufacturer, and spent part of each year living there.
+In 1962, while living in Palm Beach, Florida, Damita married Allen Loomis, a retired Fort Dodge, Iowa, dairy product manufacturer, and spent part of each year living there.
 They divorced in the mid-80s.

-During the Cambodian Civil War (Khmer Rouge reign), her son Sean Flynn was working as a freelance photo journalist under contract to Time magazine when he and fellow journalist Dana Stone went missing on the road south of Phnom Penh, Cambodia, on 6 April 1970.
+During the Cambodian Civil War (Khmer Rouge reign), her son Sean Flynn was working as a freelance photo journalist under contract to Time magazine when he and fellow journalist Dana Stone was reported missing on the road south of Phnom Penh, Cambodia, on 6 April 1970.
 Although Damita spent an enormous amount of money searching for her son, he was never found, and in 1984 he was declared legally dead.

 Death

 Damita died of Alzheimer's disease on 21 March 1994, in Palm Beach, Florida, aged 89.
 She was interred in the Oakland Cemetery in Fort Dodge, Iowa, her last husband's hometown.